CaliVision-SA/AI-github-onboarding/README.md

 ### Tips:
 - Use an object-oriented approach to keep track of humans.
 - Use a YOLO model to perform detections and leverage its built-in functionality to track people.
-- Refer to the video within the `videos` folder to see an example of how the output should look.

 ---